Updated August 17, 2021

 - Patients in imminent end-of-life situations

-- Provide us with your name and telephone number at the Information Desk in the event contact tracing is required.
+- Must provide their name and telephone number at the Information Desk in the event contact tracing is required.

-- You are discouraged from coming into the hospital with any type of large bag (tote bag, backpacks, overnight bags, etc.).
+- Will be discouraged from coming into the hospital with any type of large bag (tote bag, backpacks, overnight bags, etc.).

-- You will undergo symptom and temperature checks via thermal scanning when entering the hospital (please remove hats).
-You will also be asked health screening questions.
+- Will undergo symptom and temperature checks via thermal scanning upon entering the hospital (please remove hats).
+Visitors will also be asked health screening questions.

-- Practice good hand hygiene and wash with soap and water for 20 seconds or use hand sanitizer when entering and exiting a patient’s room.
+- Must practice hand hygiene and wash with soap and water for 20 seconds or sanitize their hands when entering and exiting a patient’s room.

-- Maintain social distancing of at least 6 feet throughout the visit.
+- Must maintain social distancing of at least 6 feet throughout the visit.

 We appreciate your cooperation and understanding during this time.
-We know how important your family members and loved ones are to your healing process and want to ensure a safe environment for everyone.
+We know how important your family members and loved ones are to a patient's healing process and want to ensure a safe environment for everyone.